ekline/ntnrg/charter.md

 The control plane requirements and trust model design parameters are especially relevant.

-The work in the NTNRG may include proposed changes to IETF protocols or their operation.
-Providing recommendations to the IETF is not an objective of this RG, so standardization of any such changes is deferred to the appropriate working groups within the IETF.
+The work in the NTNRG may include proposed extensions, profiles, or configurations of IETF protocols or their operation.
+Providing recommendations to the IETF is not an objective of this RG; standardization of any such changes is deferred to the appropriate working groups within the IETF.